tpalko/minikube-minecraft/README.md

           - minecraft-server container (172.17.0.4)
 ```

 _The minecraft-proxy container and the route table entry are not necessary if you only want to play on the machine that's hosting minikube.
-In that case, minikube is already exposing aforwarded port to the NodePort service cluster IP, and that forwarded port is available to the host because minikube is on a bridge network.
+In that case, minikube is already exposing a forwarded port to the NodePort service cluster IP, and that forwarded port is available to the host because minikube is on a bridge network.
 But it's not available anywhere else, because only the host has a route table entry for its docker bridge networks._

 For Minecraft to be exposed on the network, the minikube host machine must
 serve a port that is redirected to minikube itself.
 That is the job of the